zolyfarkas/jaxrs-spf4j-demo/README.md

 11) Actuatur endoints  for logs, health info

+See the [wiki](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki) for more detailed descriptions of the concepts implemented here

 This demo is built and published to docker-hub, you can run this service by:

 ```